codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/JS-I.md

 console.log(person1.name); // Alice
 ```

-- The key difference between a regular function and construction function is that, constructor function is intended to be used with the `new` keyword.
+- The key difference between a regular function and constructor function is that, constructor function is intended to be used with the `new` keyword.
 When used with `new`, it constructs an object and initializes it using the constructor code.
 - When we create normal class in JS, behind the scenes, **classes utilize a concept of constructor functions**.
 In the past in Javascript and still today in many scripts you see out there, you will see constructor functions instead of classes being used.
 - Now constructor functions are a special type of function that acts as a blueprint for objects, same as class does, that can hold and set up properties and methods just like a class and that can then be created with the `new` keyword.
 - Classes in JavaScript are a more modern way of creating objects, introduced in ES6.
 Behind the scenes, a class is essentially syntactic sugar over constructor functions.
 It provides a cleaner, more intuitive syntax to work with.